5 ways transport could change after COVID-19

 “We’re looking at these physical factors and how they might be a factor of social isolation – that someone cannot get out of their house and across the road to get to a community centre,” she says.
 “It contributes to their social isolation, of not being able to get to the spaces and places they want to go.”

 3. Reduce car traffic

 According to The Guardian, lockdown at its strictest triggered a 31% reduction in UK carbon emissions, in part due to less road traffic.

 The worry is that traffic will return to its polluting, pre-COVID-19 levels once lockdown ends.
 As Transport for Quality of Life notes, traffic needs to be reduced by 20-60% if we’re to combat climate breakdown, and even a big increase in electric vehicles won't be enough.

 But there are promising signs.
 Cities across Europe, including London and Birmingham (from 2021), are introducing clean air zones that charge high-polluting vehicles for entering the city centre.
 Nottingham's workplace parking levy has been a notable success, with revenue invested in an electric tram network.

 And change can happen on a smaller scale too, helped by community buy-in.
 One of Sustrans’ projects aims to encourage more children and parents to walk or cycle to school.
-And in Birmingham, multi-faith Climate Action group Footsteps is organising car-share schemes and walking groups for those travelling to religious services.
+And in Birmingham, multi-faith local action group Footsteps is organising car-share schemes and walking groups for those travelling to religious services.